celestiaorg/docs/nodes/celestia-app.md

 inside `$HOME/go/bin` folder which will be used later to run the node.
 Be sure to select the correct network to install the binary for.

-1. Remove any existing copy of `celestia-app`, clone the repository, and change into the directory:
+1. Remove any existing copy of celestia-app, clone the repository, and change into the directory:

    ```bash